pure-data/externals-howto/README.rst

 created for.

 The second argument is a symbolic description of the outlet type.
-Since out counter should output numeric values it is of type “float”.
+Since our counter should output numeric values it is of type “float”.

 ``outlet_new`` returns a pointer to the new outlet and saves this very pointer in the ``t_object`` variable ``x_obj.ob_outlet``.
 If only one